Introduction

 Explain the Procedure: How Radiofrequency Ablation is Performed

-It all begins with a .
+It all begins with a consultation.
 Here, you’ll undergo a thorough assessment, where your medical history is carefully reviewed alongside diagnostic imaging.
 This step is crucial as it helps pinpoint the exact source of your discomfort, allowing for a tailored approach to your care.

 Next comes Preparation.
 Your comfort is paramount, so you’ll be positioned in a way that feels right for you.
 A local anesthetic will be administered to minimize any discomfort during the procedure, ensuring you feel as relaxed as possible.